cyclosproject/ng-swagger-gen/README.md

   services.
 Defaults to true.
 - `templates`: Path to override the Mustache templates used to generate files.

-The following is an example of a configuration file:
+The following is an example of a configuration file which will choose a few tags to generate, and chose not to generate the ApiModule class:
 ```json
 {
   "$schema": "./node_modules/ng-swagger-gen/ng-swagger-gen-schema.json",